Ram Loevy: The 2000s

 In 2007, Loevy also served as producer for the film The Woman From The Bubble about a young woman who translates sign language.
 It was an emotional project for Ram Loevy, not least because the film's director, Netta Loevy, was his daughter.

-Loey's first full length film, The Dead of Jaffa, is being written by his longtime collaborator Gilad Evron and produced by director-producer Eran Riklis.
+Loey's first full length film, The Dead of Jaffa, was written by his longtime collaborator Gilad Evron and produced by director-producer Eran Riklis.
 It is an intimate look at Arab life in the city of Jaffa both in 1947 and today.
 In an interview, Loevy said: "'I want to make a film for the big screen, but I am also afraid, because television is so human.
 It has human dimensions.
 It's there in the living room.
 Film has a mythical dimension to it.
 Its characters are distant gods, larger than life."